-$size_j$ = the size term for TAZ j.
+$size_i = the size term for TAZ i$.

 Step 4 Identify a reference TAZ and reference market baskets.
-The purpose of identifying a reference TAZ is two-folded: 1.)
-Through a reference TAZ, reference market baskets (one for each income and trip purpose combination) can be identified as the market area of the reference TAZ; 2.)
-Once travel market baskets are identified and travel cost aggregated, aggregated travel cost by TAZ are compared with travel cost of the reference TAZ for the same income group and trip purpose (Reiff and Gregor 2005, page 50, Equation 4-16).
+The purpose of identifying a reference TAZ is two-fold: First, through a reference TAZ, reference market baskets (one for each combination of income and trip purpose) can be identified as the market area of the reference TAZ.
+Second, once travel market baskets are identified and travel costs aggregated, aggregated travel costs by TAZ can be compared with the travel cost of the reference TAZ for the same income group and trip purpose (Reiff and Gregor 2005, page 50, Equation 4-16).